AhouLucas/typst-uclouvain-frontpage/README.md

 # UCLouvain frontpage for Typst reports

-I made this template for Typst reports for students of **Université Catholique de Louvain**
+I made this template for Typst reports for students at **Université Catholique de Louvain**

 ## Usage